Constantino Chiwenga

-Constantino Guveya Dominic Nyikadzino Chiwenga (born Constantine Chiwenga; 25 August 1956), is a Zimbabwean politician and former army general currently serving, since 2017, as the First Vice-President of Zimbabwe under President Emmerson Mnangagwa.
+Constantino Guveya Dominic Nyikadzino Chiwenga (born Constantine Chiwenga; 25 August 1956) is a Zimbabwean politician and former army general currently serving, since 2017, as the First Vice-President of Zimbabwe under President Emmerson Mnangagwa.
 In August 2020, he added the Health Ministry to his portfolio.

 Since 2017, he has also been the Vice President and Second Secretary of the ruling Zimbabwean African National Union–Patriotic Front (ZANU-PF) jointly serving with Kembo Mohadi.
 In 2017, he was the most prominent military leader involved in successfully toppling Zimbabwe's President of 37 years Robert Mugabe in a bloodless coup.

 Personal life

 Chiwenga was born in 1956 in Wedza District of Mashonaland East Province.
 He was educated up to O Level at St Mary's Mission in Hwedza, together with former students: Perrance Shiri, later Air Marshal, and Shungurirai, later Brigadier General and Commander Mechanised Brigade.
 Chiwenga went on to earn a PhD in Ethics from the University of KwaZulu-Natal in 2015.
 On 29 July 2016, he changed his name to Constantino Guveya Dominic Nyikadzino Chiwenga.

 Chiwenga has been married and divorced several times.
 In 1998 he married Jocelyn Jacobsen (née Mauchaza) with a divorce in 2012.
 There were no children from his marriage to Jacobsen.
 In 2011 he married Marry (Mary) Mubaiwa, a former model, while still married to Jacobsen.
 In 2012 Marry bore their first child, a son, and a year later she bore a girl.

 In 2019, suffering from an undisclosed ailment, Chiwenga checked into a South African hospital.
-A fracus arose when his wife Marry visited him.
+A fracas arose when his wife Marry visited him.
 She was later charged with attempted murder.

 In December 2019 Chiwenga filed for divorce from Marry.
-Chiwenga married Colonel MIniyothabo Baloyi a serving member of the Zimbabwe National Army in June 2022.
+Chiwenga married Colonel Miniyothabo Baloyi, a serving member of the Zimbabwe National Army, in June 2022.